 4. Pressure-Temperature Ratings — Group 1 Carbon Steel (A105 / WCB)

 Allowable pressure in bar (MPa) at design temperature.
-Per ASME B16.5 Tables.
+Per ASME B16.5-2025 Tables 2-3.1.
 Verify against project-specific P-T data.
+For hydrogen, CCS, and marine applications, refer to Appendix G (2025 edition).

 | Temp (°C) |